-Several other formats for the signal name syntax are supported.
-To use these formats, the component libraries must be translated from the Valid format to the library format desired as described in Chapter 11, "Valid Component Libraries."
-Note that library translations normally are performed by Valid field service personnel when the system is installed.
-The signal name syntax for the optional library formats is as follows; the negation, assertion, and bit subscript order and subrange indicator for each format are outlined in Table 4-2.
+Four other formats for the signal name syntax are supborted.
+To use these formats, the component libraries nust be translated from the Valid format to the library fornat desired.
+Note that library translations normally are perormed by Valid field service personnel when the system is nstalled.
+The signal name syntax for each of the optional ibrary formats is as follows; the negation, assertion, and oit subscript order and subrange indicator for each format ure outlined in Table 2-1.